RelatedSMPP Load Balancer

 Browser-based SMPP client supporting SMPP v3.x and v5 via Web Sockets

-Perl is a programming language and can be used to quickly and easily add SMS support for programmatically sending and receiving SMS messages.
+Node.js is a scripting/programming language and can be used to quickly and easily add SMS support for programmatically sending and receiving SMS messages.
 Use it for transactional messaging and notifications between your application and mobiles.
-The following are required to send SMS using Perl:
+The following are required to send SMS using Node.js:

 Requirements and resources

-The following are required to send SMS with SMPP using Perl:
+The following are required to send SMS with SMPP using Node.js:

 Create the file